Amplify the arts within a new administration

 About the Creative Impact Fund

-Assembly for the Arts is proud to continue the Creative Impact Fund (CIF) in 2025.
-This unrestricted grant is designed to support the growth of an artist’s creative practice and advance their impact on our region.
-In 2025, the CIF will award thirty (30) forward-thinking artists and creatives, in 2025 including 15 Early Career artists at $5,000 each and 15 Mid-Late Career artists at $10,000 each.
-The CIF is open to artists living in Cuyahoga County who have been creating impactful and inventive artistic work in the disciplines of craft, dance, design, film, interdisciplinary work, media, music, theatre & performance, traditional arts, visual art, and writing/literary art.
+Assembly for the Arts is proud to relaunch the Creative Impact Fund (CIF) in 2026—because artists deserve real, flexible resources to grow their practice and expand their impact across our region.
+This year, the CIF will award twenty-two (22) forward-thinking artists and creatives with $10,000 each in unrestricted funds.
+The CIF is open to artists living in Cuyahoga County who have been creating impactful and inventive work in craft, dance, design, film, interdisciplinary work, media, music, theatre & performance, traditional arts, visual art, and writing/literary art.

 Assembly for the Arts is supported by the residents of Cuyahoga County through a public grant from Cuyahoga Arts & Culture.

-CIF Artists Receive:
+Awarded Artists Receive:

-• $5,000 (Early Career Artists) or $10,000 (Mid-Late Career Artists) in unrestricted funds
+• $10,000 in unrestricted funds

 • Promotion as a CIF grantee on Assembly’s website, social media and other platforms

-• A one-year Assembly for the Arts membership
+• A one-year Assembly for the Arts Membership

 • Business and professional development opportunities, including marketing, networking, connections to partners or potential collaborators